Skip to main content

 He was committed to buying the work of living artists, in order to support the artists themselves, and formed relationships with many influential artists, dealers, and critics.
 By 1950, the center of the avant-garde art world had shifted from Paris to New York, and Neuberger's was the most important collection of modern art in the country.

-When Modern Was Contemporary features some fifty paintings and sculptures, illuminating the artistic transformations that took place in the U.S. during the first half of the twentieth century, and providing unique insight into one of the most fertile periods in American art.
+When Modern Was Contemporary featured some fifty paintings and sculptures, illuminating the artistic transformations that took place in the U.S. during the first half of the twentieth century, and providing unique insight into one of the most fertile periods in American art.